 With all of that said, our favorite type of potato for this preparation is the variety German Butterball.
 FYI - Mountain Sweet Berry Farm has the best ones.

 130 grs Sea Salt

-Water, until it covers the potatoes by one finger.
+Water, to cover the potatoes by one finger.

 Wash the potatoes with warm water to get rid of any dirt.
-Add all the ingredients to a medium size pot and bring it to a boil.
-Reduce to a simmer, cover the pot and let it cook for about 15 minute approximately.
-Make sure the potatoes are cooked with the help of a fork.
+Add all the ingredients to a medium-size pot and bring it to a boil.
+Reduce to a simmer, cover the pot and let it cook for about 15 minutes approximately.
+To make sure the potatoes are cooked, pierce them with a fork.
 Drain all the water out and return the pot to the fire, uncovered, to ensure we dry the potatoes and no water is left in the pot.
-You can also do that by heating them in the oven, or use the microwave (if that's your thing.)
+You can do that by heating them in the oven, or use the microwave (if that's your thing.)

 It goes well with fish, meat or just as a snack.
 Traditionally its served with a sauce called "mojo".